 The situation in Belgium now (14 April)

-Since the beginning of the Belgian lockdown, public health insurance RIZIV/Inami has approved the reimbursement of teleconsultations by doctors and many other health professionals as a way to tackle the coronavirus and flatten the curve.
+Since the beginning of the Belgian lockdown, public health insurance RIZIV/Inami has approved the reimbursement for teleconsultations by doctors and many other health professionals as a way to tackle the coronavirus and flatten the curve.

 So now, Belgian doctors, specialists, speech therapists, (some) psychologists, hospitals, but also midwives and dentists, for example, are reimbursed for teleconsultations.